CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ### Insane Luck
 It was 2017, and I was at a trade show somewhere in the Pacific Northwest—probably Seattle.
-I used to attend all these trade shows for work, and we would up the booth ahead of the event.
+I used to attend all these trade shows for work, and we would set up the booth ahead of the event.
 Well, I was carrying my own film camera around on a strap when one of the union workers stopped me.
 It turned out he had also once been big into film photography, and we had one of those excellent chats about days gone by.
 He mentioned he had an F2 that he no longer shot, and I told him that if he wanted, I could give it a new home.

 We settled on $150 for the body and three lenses, and he left on his lunch break to go get it.
 Frankly, this guy was a rough-and-tumble old-timer, and I was expecting a camera that had been through the wringer and back.
 But when he returned, he was carrying a gorgeous leather camera bag, and inside was the most pristine Nikon I had ever seen.
 The camera had clearly spent its whole life in one of those leather camera condoms, and it didn't even have any brassing or scuffs on the paint.